• Skip to main content

 Comparisons should look at the cost of coverage and the benefits and features of each type of life insurance policy.

-Thereafter you can then break down your insurance needs into shorter vs longer-term needs.
+After that, you can break down your life insurance needs into shorter vs. longer-term ones.

-At that point, we can look at which type and how much life insurance is best to meet your needs.
+At that point, we can determine which type and how much life insurance best meets your needs.

-Term life insurance is temporary and provides you with low-cost death benefit protection for a specified term length.
+Term life insurance is temporary and provides low-cost death benefit protection for a specified term from one to forty-year term life.

 During the term period, your premium remains level.